The Airedale Terrier is a strong but loving breed.

 They are very independent dogs, and they often think and act for themselves.

-They love to dig, chase, and are known to be quite vocal.
+Like any terrier, they love to dig, chase, and are known to be quite vocal.
 It’s recommended to give them the opportunity to exercise a lot.

 Airedale Terriers, because of their athletic hunting nature, require a lot of exercise.